 ELIOT: The family-owned restaurant was 1970’s answer to the 1950’s all-stainless steel breakfast diners like Denny’s: Wood-grain laminate accents and decades-old glass lamp covers – none of which matched in color with the others – met us.
-The people working there could all have been family indeed, from the hot 20-something chick working the register; the hostess, the lone blonde, who might've been the adopted cousin; and the perpetually grumpy (but hospitable enough), portly aunt who served us.
+The people working there could all have been family indeed: from the graceful 20-something working the register; the hostess, the lone blonde, perhaps an adopted cousin; and the perpetually grumpy (but hospitable enough) aunt who served us.
 In the kitchen, visible through an old-fashioned brick pass-through, the father and the uncle of this family worked the grills.

 ME: For the first time in my life, I sucked down a whole pot of coffee.
-It tasted like the contents of a rain gutter, but you don’t aim for a Wolfgang Puck face at a family restaurant.
+It tasted cruddy, I’m talking right out of the rain gutter, but you don’t aim for a Wolfgang Puck face at a family restaurant.
 I pooh-poohed the bacon for a slice of ham in my Pancake Feast.
-The “premium” pancake blends cost a little over a buck extra, but if you’ve ever seen me pass up a chocolate-chip pancake … you haven’t, because it's never happened.
-I would have given the tip of my pinky for chocolate chips on my pancake.
+The “premium” pancake blends run a little over a buck extra, but if you’ve ever seen me pass up a chocolate-chip pancake … you haven’t.
+It’s never happened.
+I would’ve given the tip of my pinky for chocolate chips on my pancake.

 ELIOT: Before we dug in, we made good on our pre-breakfast deal of flavor-swapping.
 Carving out a chunk of this was like trying to dissect a blue whale with an X-acto knife.
-If we had a real estate agent present when we swapped the large tracts of our pancake territories, we surely would have needed to pay closing costs.
+Had a real estate agent been present for this, we surely would have had to pay closing costs.

 The first bite I took was of the chocolate chip, sans syrup.
 Let me tell you, it couldn’t have tasted any better if served to me in a picnic on the fields of Elysium.
-I made short work of the chocolate chip, and finally turned to a piece of bacon.
-Yes, the cake was so good that I gave it priority over bacon.
+I made short work of it, and turned to a piece of bacon.
+Yes, it’s good enough to eat before bacon.

 At this point, we were able to start forming words again, and started discussing what would become this piece.
 It was interesting to hear that, while I was chewing in reverent silence, brainstorming just the words I’d say about these enormous cakes, Frank admitted he did the same thing.
 In fact, he said it was nice to just to eat rather than worry about keep up conversation.

 ME: That’s true.
-When I go to dinner with my wife at a restaurant I plan to review, it’s like a first-date nightmare except she’s already married to the guy.
+When I take my wife to a restaurant I plan to review, it’s like a first-date nightmare except she’s already married to the guy.

 ELIOT: Now, to my blueberry.
-I carefully cradled the two over-easy eggs and placed them on the two-thirds left of my cake.
-They looked comically inadequate, and once broken, the yolk barely lubricated the fluffy cake.
-I supplemented it with some maple syrup and started in: the blueberries were warm, unbroken, and juicy, meaning the cake had been stirred with care.
-A few bites of egg-soaked cake, the rest of the bacon, and I chased it all with the remainder of my orange juice (with sufficient pulp to prove that it was either home-squeezed or at least the expensive store-bought kind that mimics home-squeezed).
+I carefully cradled the eggs and placed them on the two-thirds left of my cake.
+They looked comically inadequate; and, once broken, the yolk barely lubricated the fluffy cake.
+I supplemented it with some maple syrup and started in.
+The blueberries were warm, unbroken, and juicy, meaning the cake had been stirred with care.
+After a few bites of egg-soaked cake came the rest of the bacon, then I chased it all with the remainder of my orange juice (with sufficient pulp — it was either home-squeezed, or the expensive store-bought kind that mimics home-squeezed).
 My hunger was satiated, tummy straining at its limits, and as I sat back in the booth and relaxed, I realized that a full half of my monster cake remained.